fgnt/sms_wsj/README.md

 Once you installed this repository and created the sms_wsj database, there are a few ways, how you can use this database:

- - Manually read the files from the filesystem (Recommented, when you don't work with python or don't want to use the provided code)
+ - Manually read the files from the filesystem (Recommended, when you don't work with python or don't want to use the provided code)
- - Manually read the json (Not recommented)
+ - Manually read the json (Not recommended)
  - Use some helper functions from us to:
-   - Load all interested files from the disk (Recommented for local file systems)
+   - Load all desired files from the disk (Recommended for local file systems)
    - Load only original WSJ utterances and the RIRs and generate the examples on the fly with the help of the json.
-(Recommented for remote file systems, we mainly use this)
+(Recommended for remote file systems, we mainly use this)
      - This requires some CPU time.
-This can be done in a backgroud threadpool, e.g. `lazy_dataset.Dataset.prefetch`, for NN experiments, where the CPU often idls, while the GPU is working.
+It can be done in a backgroud threadpool, e.g. `lazy_dataset.Dataset.prefetch`, for NN experiments, where the CPU often idles, while the GPU is working.
-     - This allows dynamic mixing of the examples, e.g. nearly infinitely large training dataset.
+     - This allows dynamic mixing of the examples, e.g. creating a nearly infinitely large training dataset.

 On the file system you will find files like `.../observation/train_si284/0_4axc0218_01kc020f.wav`.
-Here an explanation, how the name is generated:
+Here an explanation, how the path and file name are generated:
 -  `observation`: signal type
     -  `observation` = `early` + `tail` + `noise`
     -  `speech_source` convolved with `rirs` = `early` + `tail`
     -  `speech_source`: The padded signal from WSJ (i.e. `original_source`).
     -  `early`/`tail`: `speech_source` convolved with inital/late part of `rirs`
--  `train_si284`/`cv_dev93`/`test_eval92`: This is the original WSJ dataset name.
+-  `train_si284`/`cv_dev93`/`test_eval92`: The original WSJ dataset name.
 -  `0_4axc0218_01kc020f`:
     -  The first part is a running index for the generated `rirs`
     -  The second and third part are the speaker ids
     -  An optional fourth part is added, when the file is speaker specific, e.g. `speech_source`, `early` and `tail`

-The database creation generated a json file.
+The database creation generates a json file.
 This file contains all information about the database.
 The pattern is as follows:
 ```python
 {